Resources

 - Trinidad and Tobago

-Think Hazard – Antigua-and-Barbuda – Estimate the risk levels and know the recommendations on my island
+Think Hazard – Antigua-and-Barbuda - Estimate the levels of risk and know the recommendations for my island.

-NODS Antigua and Barbuda – National Office of Disaster Services
+NODS Antigua and Barbuda - National Disaster Services Office.

-The Antigua and Barbuda Weather Services – Antigua and Barbuda Weather
+The Antigua and Barbuda Weather Services - Weather Antigua and Barbuda.

-Antigua and Barbuda – Historical Natural Disasters – Portal – Historical data on the disasters that have affected Antigua and Barbuda: types of risks and frequency; human, economic, and material losses
+Antigua and Barbuda – Historical Natural Disasters - Portal - Historical data on disasters affecting Antigua and Barbuda: types of risk and frequency; human, economic and material losses.

 Bahamas Weather Services – Government of the Bahamas.